-This interpretation statement considers the extent to which business income a charitable entity derives is exempt from tax under s CW 42.
+This interpretation statement considers what income is from a business and the extent to which business income a charitable entity derives is exempt from tax under s CW 42.

 All legislative references are to the Income Tax Act 2007 unless otherwise stated.